-Reading competency of a second foreign language must be met by one of the requirements below
+Reading competency in a foreign language (other than Spanish and English) must be met by one of the following requirements:

 - 1. 12 sh of appropriate undergraduate-level classes, or - 2.
 6 sh of graduate-level French for Reading, or - 3.
-Dept. FLPE

-Comprehensive Exam
+Department Foreign Language Proficiency Exam (FLPE)

-Both the Option I Thesis and Option II Non-Thesis require successful completion of a Final Comprehensive Exam.
+Comprehensive Exam: Both the Option I Thesis and Option II Non-Thesis require successful completion of a Final Comprehensive Exam.